digicademy-chf/chf_container/documentation/Maintenance/Index.rst

 Syncing with upstream
 =====================

-If you forked this repository to build a custom environment for your project, it may be useful to periodically sync upstream changes via ``git fetch upstream`` and then merging the resulting branch ``upstream/main`` into your main branch.
-If you use web interfaces built around Git, such as GitHub or GitLab, and have the right permission level, they will likely offer you a button like :guilabel:`Sync fork` on the main page of your repo to simplify this.
+If you cloned the container template to build a custom environment for your project, it may be useful to periodically sync upstream changes.
+If you just have a local clone, fetch (and merge) changes from the ``origin``.
+In case you forked the project on GitHub, you will likely see a :guilabel:`Sync fork` button supporting you in merging any upstream changes.

+If you copied the template to any other platform built around Git, such as GitLab, it will now funcion as your ``origin`` instead of the original repo.
+The simplest solution is to add an additional ``upstream`` to your local clone using the following commands.

+..  code-block:: shell

+    git remote add upstream https://github.com/digicademy-chf/chf_project_container.git

+You can then merge upstream patches and push them back to your ``origin`` with the following two (separate) commands:

+..  code-block:: shell

+    git pull upstream main
+    git push origin main